picandocodigo/List-Category-Posts/readme.txt

 = 0.19 =
 This update is dedicated to S. Keller from Switzerland who gave me "The Ultimate Hitchhiker's Guide to the Galaxy" from my Amazon Wishlit in appreciation for the plugin.
 I am really enjoying the read :D. If you
 * Fixed private post logic, not displaying post if private.
+Thanks Bainternet from WordPress Answers: http://wordpress.stackexchange.com/questions/12514/list-category-posts-not-showing-posts-marked-private-to-logged-in-users/12520#12520
 * Added thumbnail_size parameter.
 * Added support for custom taxonomies and also moved to the array call of get_posts.
 Coded by wsherliker, thanks! http://picod.net/32
+* Fixed widget, now it remembers saved options.

 = 0.18.3 =
 * Small excerpt fix, some readme file fixing too.